 You’ll have to read a number plate from a distance of:

-New-style number plates start with 2 letters followed by 2 numbers and then 3 letters ( AB 51 ABC).
+New-style number plates start with two letters followed by two numbers and three ( AB 51 ABC).

 The Independent driving section of the test